 People who spend the majority of time sleeping on their back will generally want a firmer mattress.
-When you’re on your back, it’s crucial that you get a good amount support.
+When you’re on your back, it’s crucial that you get a good amount of support.
 You never want too much sinkage under your hips or trunk.
 You want to make sure your body is always in-line for the most part.

-People who spend a lot of time on their side will generally want to look for a mattress that is on the softer side of the spectrum.
-Since all your weight will be directed towards two primary areas (your hip and shoulder of the side your’re laying on), it’s crucial those two areas receive a good amount of pressure relief.
+People who spend a lot of time on their side will generally want a mattress that is on the softer side of the spectrum.
+Because all your weight will be directed toward two areas (your hip and shoulder of the side you’re laying on), it’s crucial those two areas receive pressure relief.
 On firm beds, side sleepers won’t be that comfortable and could potentially start to feel some aches and pains in their hips and shoulders.
 Again, you don’t want the mattress to be so soft to where you’re sinking in so far your spine is no longer properly aligned.
-There’s a nice balance that you’ll want to find.

-People who rotate between all three positions throughout the night will want to find a happy medium.
+People who rotate between positions throughout the night will want to find a happy medium.
 You want to find a mattress that provides a good amount of support when you’re on your back or stomach and enough pressure relief for when you switch to your side.
 That means you’ll probably be looking at a mattress in the medium-soft to medium-firm range on the firmness scale, depending on your percentage split between the different sleeping positions.

 Like firmness, sleeper type plays a big role in determining which mattresses belong on this list.
 We generally try to stay away from mattresses that are only good for one type of sleeper.
 You’ll find that we include mattresses on this list that offer a nice balance between pressure relief and support.